-The 9 mile round trip hike to Sky Pond can take 4 hours if you push through it and up to 10 hours if you take your time and enjoy each stop.
-It’s really about your personal hiking style and your fitness level.
+The 9-mile round trip hike to Sky Pond can take 4 hours if you push through it and up to 10 hours if you take your time and enjoy each stop.
+It’s really about your hiking style and your fitness level.

 What do you Need to Know About Sky Pond Camping?

-The only designated back country campsite in the Sky Pond area is Andrews Creek.
+The only designated backcountry campsite in the Sky Pond area is Andrews Creek.
 All Rocky Mountain National Park Wilderness Camping requires permits.
 Advance reservations are strongly recommended.
-Or you can opt for Rocky Mountain National Park Camping in one of the drive in campgrounds.
+Or you can opt for Rocky Mountain National Park Camping in one of the drive-in campgrounds.
 We chose Glacier Basin Campground because it was so close to all the great hikes in the Glacier Basin.

 The biggest reason I recommend this hike to everyone visiting Rocky Mountain National Park is that you can easily adjust the hiking plan to fit your skillset or your time available for that day.
 You don’t have to hike all the way to Sky Pond to have a fantastic day.
 Each of the stops along the way, Alberta Falls, The Loch Vale and Glass Lake, are beautiful places to relax.

 And if you do hike Sky Pond Rocky Mountain National Park, you’ll have unforgettable memories to share.